 Coconut’s Fish Cafe - There are two locations in Kihei - both in unassuming strip malls.
 This place was one of my favorite lunch spots on the island.
 Reasonable prices and so many yummy options.
 The fish tacos are to-die-for!

 Hawaiian Moon Grocery - For all your natural food needs in Kihei.
 Large grocery store and deli, with a stellar salad bar.
 Grab a to-go container, and pack up your provisions for the day.
 A great first-stop before heading out on The Road to Hana if you're staying in Kihei.

 Joy's Place - This little strip-mall spot isn't fancy (think plastic table clothes, accoustical ceiling tiles and bad fluorescent lighting), but if you're craving a healthy and fresh meal, you'll leave feeling satsified.
+Great vegan options like the vegan grilled cheese, live burrito, and vegan cheesecake.
 Excellent smoothies and juices too.

 Maui Taco - This little strip mall spot doesn't have a lot of seating, but get your meal to go, and hit up the beach right across the street.
 Huge portions and a salsa bar to dress up your tacos any way you like.